miso-lims/miso-lims/docs/user_manual/type_data.md

 {% include userman-heading.md section=page.section sub=sub title="Library Types" %}

 Library type is a classifier for libraries that depends on the platform type.
 Library types for Illumina libraries include 'Paired End,' 'Single End,' and 'Mate Pair,' for example.
-Library types may be archived so that the option is no longer available for new libraries.
-Modifications to library types can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+Depending on your naming scheme, the library type abbreviation may be included in library aliases.
+Library types may be archived so that they are no longer available for new libraries.

+MISO administrators can add, edit, and delete library types using the standard interface.
+The platform a library type is linked to cannot be changed if the library type has been used for any existing libraries or library templates.
+A library type can only be deleted if the status has not been used by any existing libraries or library templates.

 {% include userman-toplink.md %}